RoadToSoftwareFactory/SWI-2019/README.md

 - history
 - search
 - rename
-- convert from one type to another (and why it should be one time thing)
+- convert data from one format to another (and why it should be one time thing)

 ### Extra stuff